National Energy System Model with Focus on Intersectoral System Development

 Characteristics of the Model

 The REMod model is based on a simulation-based cost optimization of (trans-)national energy supply systems whose CO2-emissions do not exceed a given budget and/or given annual reduction targets.
 The optimization objective is to scale all generators, storages, converters, and loads at minimum cost in such a way that the energy balance of the entire system is met at every hour.
 Each technology characteristic can be mapped in any level of detail.
 For example, different charging strategies for battery electric vehicles or the interaction of thermal storage with different heating systems can be realistically represented.
 In addition to ecological sustainability and economic efficiency, the model also considers security of supply through a high level of technical detail and temporal resolution.
 By incorporating real weather data, the influence of extreme weather years on the energy system is also taken into account.
-Similarly, a multi-node approach allows different regions (e.g., federal states) in the observation area to be mapped and their interactions to be studied, so that conclusions can be drawn about infrastructure measures.
-REMod is currently being further developed to map the entire European energy system.
-In addition to Germany, analyses of the transformation of the respective energy system have already been carried out for several other European countries.
+Similarly, a multi-node approach allows different regions (e.g., EU states or federal states) in the observation area to be mapped and their interactions to be studied, so that conclusions can be drawn about infrastructure measures.
+REMod offers the option of mapping individual countries or even entire continents.
+Currently, REMod is mainly used to map the German and European energy system.

 The following Characteristics Describe the REMod Model

-• Technical focus: description of the interaction of the sectors energy, industry, buildings and transport sector on the transformation path until 2045 or 2050
+• Technical focus: description of the interaction of the sectors energy, industry, buildings and transport sector on the transformation path until 2060

-• Aim: determination of the cost-optimal transformation of the German energy system for a given reduction of greenhouse gas emissions
+• Objective: determination of the cost-optimal transformation of the (trans-)national energy system for a given reduction of greenhouse gas emissions

 • Type of energy system model: technical bottom-up energy system model with simulation-based optimization of expansion planning coupled with an hourly simulation of the operation